-Most Etsy store owners are aware of the fact that Etsy has their own search algorithms that determine which stores and products are displayed first in a search.
+Most Etsy store owners are aware of the fact that Etsy SEO has its own search algorithms that determine which stores and products are displayed first in a search.
 Some vaguely know of a concept known as Etsy SEO.
-But failing to really understand it – and nor having the time to try to learn – they throw together some catchy sounding titles and tags and hope for the best.
+But failing to really understand it – and nor having the time to try to learn – they throw together some catchy-sounding titles and tags and hope for the best.
 And then convince themselves that a big Facebook blast or Pinterest campaign will make up for any SEO mistakes they might be making.
-Social media marketing is hard, and calls for a lot of time and effort and is then, at best, hit or miss.
+Social media marketing is hard, and calls for a lot of time and effort, and is then, at best, hit or miss.

 However, as any good Etsy SEO expert can tell you (yes, such people do exist) you will get far better results taking the time.
 And consider spending some cash on consulting with an Etsy SEO expert to get your store’s SEO basics.
 A lot of time in all likelihood trying to develop social media audiences from scratch is a fact and brainstorming ways to get them to your store rather than anyone else’s.